numbbo/coco/docs/coco-doc/source/index.rst

 Therefore, we call our approach *budget-free*.
 Restarts however "*improve the reliability, comparability, precision, and "visibility" of the measured results*" [HAN2016ex]_.

 *Simulated restarts* [HAN2010]_ [HAN2016perf]_ are used to determine a runtime for unsuccessful runs.
-Semantically, this is only valid if we interpret different instances as random repetitions.
+Semantically, *this is only valid if we can interpret different instances as random repetitions*.
 Resembling the bootstrapping method [EFR1994]_, when we face an unsolved problem, we draw uniformly at random a new |j| until we find an instance such that |pt| was solved. [#]_
-The evaluations done on the first unsolved problem and on all subsequently drawn unsolved problems are added to the runtime on the last problem and are considered as runtime on the original unsolved problem.
+The evaluations done on the first unsolved problem and on all subsequently drawn unsolved problems are added to the runtime on the last problem and are considered as runtime on the originally unsolved problem.
 This method is applied if a problem instance was not solved and is (only) available if at least one problem instance was solved.
 It allows to directly compare algorithms with different success probabilities.